Skip to Content

 Another profile on your account could click ‘Sign me out on all devices’.
 Once someone selects this, Netflix will perform an automatic sign out on every device you were active on.

 How do I stop Netflix from signing me out?
-3 Fixes

 Update your account information to stop Netflix from signing you out.
 This will include your Netflix app and the operating system on your device.
 You will need to complete both updates at the same time to ensure they stay compatible with each other for when you run the app.

-1. Check the Netflix server
+Check the Netflix server

 Check to see if the Netflix server is down.
 If this page confirms it is, you won’t be able to troubleshoot your device to fix this problem.

-2. Clear cache files
+Clear cache files

+If you use Netflix through your browser, over time, the cache files will accumulate.
 Erase this data off your browser to get rid of any corrupt software and clear out space.

-Step 1.
-Launch Chrome and open ‘Settings’
+• Launch Chrome and open ‘Settings’

-Step 2.
-Select ‘Privacy ad Security’ and click on ‘Clear Browsing Data’
+• Select ‘Privacy ad Security’ and click on ‘Clear Browsing Data’

-Step 3.
-Edit the ‘Time Range’ to ‘All Time’
+• Edit the ‘Time Range’ to ‘All Time’

-Step 1.
-Open Safari and select ‘Preferences’
+• Open Safari and select ‘Preferences’

-Step 3.
-Launch the ‘Develop’ menu and press ‘Empty Cache’
+• Launch the ‘Develop’ menu and press ‘Empty Cache’

 Confirm you want to complete this action.

-Step 1.
-Open ‘Settings’ and access the application manager tab
+• Open ‘Settings’ and access the application manager tab

-Step 2.
-Find Netflix and click on ‘Storage’
+• Find Netflix and click on ‘Storage’

-Step 3.
-Press ‘Clear Data’
+• Press ‘Clear Data’

-3. Update log in credentials
+Update log-in credentials

 Before you update your login details, sign out of all the devices that your Netflix account is currently active on.
-You can do this by pressing the ‘Sign out of all device’ button from the account details page.
+You can do this by pressing the ‘Sign out of all devices’ button from the account details page.

 Netflix keeps logging me out on my smart TV

 You can complete a manual firmware update on your smart TV.
-Keep in mind, that the steps may change slightly depending on the brand of TV you have.
+Keep in mind that the steps may change slightly depending on the brand of TV you have.

-Step 1.
-Open ‘Settings’
+• Open ‘Settings’

-Step 2.
-Launch ‘Support’
+• Launch ‘Support’

-Step 3.
-Find and select ‘Software Update’
+• Find and select ‘Software Update’

-Step 4.
-Choose ‘Update Now’
+• Choose ‘Update Now’

 The update will take a moment to process.

-Another reason why Netflix keeps logging you out on your smart TV is if the ESN (Electronic Serial number) of your device has been duplicated.
+Another reason is if the ESN (Electronic Serial number) of your device has been duplicated.

 This does not occur very often, but it is possible.
+You can also try uninstalling the Netflix app on your smart TV and reinstalling it.

 Why is Netflix asking me to restart my membership?

 Netflix will ask you to restart your membership if your account has been inactive for some time.
 During this period, Netflix may sign you out.
-When you launch the online video app you will be required to log in followed by a prompt to re-activate your account.
+When you launch the online video app, you will be required to log in, followed by a prompt to re-activate your account.

 Once you activate your profile, your payment date will update to the day you completed the restart.